An ad man forced into a futuristic war finds himself trapped in a time loop. But is it aliens … or divine punishment?

 So what do we take from Major Cage’s battles with time and aliens?

-Well, film and fiction often embodies the belief that we learn from history (rather than being doomed to repeat it, as the quote goes).
+Well, film and fiction often embodies the belief that we learn from history (rather than being doomed to repeat it, as the saying goes).
 Moreover, by hard work, we can overcome anything – even cowardice and lack of combat skills.

 Of course, there may be some truth in that.
 But does Cage gain mastery of his fate through practice?
 The film’s ambiguous ending suggests not exactly.